vtex/shoreline/styleguides/admin/documentation/table/column.md

 Receives either a string or number.
 By default, the column's width is defined to fit the available space without breaking the content.

+### sortable

+defines if that column is sortable or not,

 ## Resolvers API

 ### Plain